rust-lang/book/src/ch03-02-data-types.md

 `u8` can store from 0 to 2<sup>8</sup> - 1, which equals 0 to 255.

-Finally, the `isize` and `usize` types depend on the kind of computer your program is running on: 64-bits if you're on a 64-bit architecture, and 32-bits if you’re on a 32-bit architecture.
+Finally, the `isize` and `usize` types depend on the kind of computer your program is running on: 64-bits if you’re on a 64-bit architecture, and 32-bits if you’re on a 32-bit architecture.

 You can write integer literals in any of the forms shown in Table 3-2.
 Note that